 Section 8.
 Appointments

 - Any unfilled positions at the conclusion of the regularly scheduled election shall be filled through appointment by the elected Officers of the Executive Board.
-Vacancies will be filled through an application process mutually agreed upon by the Executive Board.
+Vacancies will be filled through an application and interview process mutually agreed upon by the Executive Board.
+Upon request, and with written permission of the President, Legislative and Judicial Branch members may be present during the interviews for the position vacancies.
 Appointments require a majority vote of all elected Officers and confirmed by a two-thirds (2/3) vote of the Legislative and Judicial Branches.